Today we're going to tell a story about something you've always wanted to do - beat the lottery.

 Srivastava cracked a type of game with a so-called "baited hook".

 Games of this type reveal some public, teaser information.
 Combining the teaser information with the concealed information reveals whether a ticket is a winner.

 Baited hook games are designed to extend the entertainment value of a scratch ticket.
 Matching numbers and looking up information in tables is a more interesting hook than simple boolean win/loss games.

 The problem?
 Many early baited hook games suffered from a fatal flaw.
 Just like with card counting in blackjack, public information was enough to nudge to odds of winning into the player's side.

 Beat the Lottery and Gain The Key to a Larger Kingdom!

-And, what if the majority of the iceberg isn’t made up of lone wolves but, perhaps a seedier mix with everything from organized crime to betting syndicates?
-The Wired article was published in January of 2011 – and at that point in time, although there was some evidence that the scratch ticket lotteries in some states may have been gamed there wasn't any audited evidence available (although the Whitey Bulger reference was a nice touch).
+Wired published that article in January of 2011.
+At that point in time, although there was some evidence that some states had exploitable scratch ticket lotteries audited evidence wasn't available (although the Whitey Bulger reference was a nice touch).

 Massachusetts and WinFall's Not-Surprise Windfalls